Wagasana, greeting the day

 Sitting still with your dog is training.
 It is teaching them to relax.
 We need more of that!

-Doga is a choice of mindfully living and learning with our dogs.
+How we teach our dogs is a choice.
+ACT training, while living and learning with dogs, is joyful, easy and integrated.
 It is getting to know your dog while getting to know yourself.
-It is integrated on a daily basis.
+It is integrated on a daily basis and with clients at Dog Talk LLC.
 All dogs need training, and not just for 6-8 weeks in a class.
+Learning is on a continuum for health and well-being, at all stages of our lives.

-While in the process of teaching, enjoy the benefits of doing it in the moment, while desensitizing your puppies / dogs for real world activity.
-At home make living and learning with dogs easy, not stressful.
+While in the process of teaching, enjoy the benefits of gently desensitizing your puppies / dogs for real world activity.
+At home make teaching enjoyable and easy by integrating teaching into daily living and learning with our dogs using life rewards.

 With numerous techniques and tools available for training, all of which I've passionately tried, the most effective, successful and pleasurable is integrating a win-win approach that is flexible and works best for your and your dog’s lifestyle (health, well-being, nutrition, exercise and stress management).
 Noticing when we are unbalanced and when to back-off or move-forward, comes from experience and observing the response we get from our dog.
 If they are not getting it, we are not teaching it in an understandable way.
 Are they well?
 Are you?
 Are they stressed?
 How about you?